Site Notes: Hidden Design or How To notes in Your Database

 There are some contributed export modules; I don't know if any have been upgraded to D5 (or D6).

-Please submit a feature request and I'll think about how it might be done, preferably interfacing an existing moduleAn add-on, or extension, to Drupal to provide additional functionality; written in PHP..
+Please submit a feature request< and I'll think about how it might be done, preferably interfacing an existing module.